toksaitov/kernel-project/ubuntu-yakkety/Readme.md

 16. Set locale to `United States - en_US.UTF-8`.

 17. Select `No` on the keyboard detection dialog and manually select `English (US)`.

-18. Set a system host name to identify the virtual machine on your network.
+18. Set a system hostname to identify the virtual machine on your network.
 You can use the default value.

-19. Type your full name, select a login name, create a password for a new account on your virtual system.
+19. Type your full name, select a login name, and create a password for a new account on your virtual system.

 20. Select an option that you don't want to encrypt your home directory.

-21. Ensure that your time zone was configured properly.
+21. Ensure that your time zone is configured correctly.

 22. Select `Guided - use entire disk` during a disk partitioning step.